Next: Multiline Macro Symbols, Previous: Paren List Symbols, Up: Syntactic Symbols [Index]

 does have one.

-syntax in addition to the
+cpp-macro syntax in addition to the

-normal syntactic symbols (statement-block-intro
+normal syntactic symbols (statement-block-intro and

-, respectively).
-Normally cpp-macro
+statement, respectively).
+Normally cpp-macro is

 configured to cancel out the normal syntactic context to make all